thebeebs/oracle-code-adventures/microservices/README.md

 | Java SE     |   https://github.com/thebeebs/xwingjavaclient |
 |PHP | [https://github.com/thebeebs/xwingphpclient](https://github.com/thebeebs/xwingphpclient) |

 2. Go to the preferred Weapon's Git Repo and fork into your own repository.
-Either clone this repo locally or you can simply work on git hub and edit the files if you do not not have local development tools that you would prefer to use.
+Either clone this repo locally or you can simply work on GitHub and edit the files if you do not not have local development tools that you would prefer to use.

 3. You should now successfully have cloned the code to your laptop.